How to Deal with Lost Luggage

 One of the major hassles of air travel today is lost baggage.
 One arrives at their destination only to find that their luggage did not make the trip.
-Here are some tips on how to avoid lost bags and how to go about compensation once your baggage has been lost.

 Lost Luggage Tips